 In general, rural communities are more sensitive to climate change impacts than cities, largely due to their economic dependence on natural-resource sectors and lack of opportunities for economic diversification.
 Also, few rural communities have access to the same level of disaster management resources (e.g. emergency response and health care programs) as larger cities.
 In a small town, even a modest hazardous event can be locally disastrous, simply because it is likely to affect a greater proportion of the population.
 (5)

 Winnipeg is well-protected within the Red River Floodway.
-However other centres are located in flood-prone areas and existing risk management approaches are often inadequate.
+However, other towns that are located in flood-prone areas currently lack adequate risk management approaches.
 Existing water management infrastructure (storage and drainage systems) may not be suited to projected future changes in precipitation, snowmelt, and drainage schemes.
 (6)

 Northern and remote communities

 Forest-based communities make up a small proportion of rural communities; the forest sector accounts for less than 2% of employment in Manitoba.
 Forest-based communities will be greatly affected by changes in commercial forestry.
-Overall, communities that are forest depend appear to be associated with lower educational attainment and higher rates of family poverty and unemployment.
-(8) This indicates that they would have a low adaptive capacity to climate change.
+Overall, communities that are forest dependent appear to be associated with lower educational attainment and higher rates of family poverty and unemployment (8).
+This information indicates that they would have a low adaptive capacity to climate change.

-Approximately half the Aboriginal population of the Prairies lives in cities; the remainder live in or near their traditional territories, which are directly exposed to the impacts of changing climate on ecosystems, water management and forestry.(9)
+Approximately half the Indigenous population of the Prairies lives in cities; the remainder live in or near their traditional territories, which are directly exposed to the impacts of changing climate on ecosystems, water management and forestry (9).

-Aboriginal communities have the highest rates of poverty and unemployment throughout the Prairies.
-This dramatically reduces their adaptive capacity.
+Indigenous communities have the highest rates of poverty and unemployment throughout the Prairies, which dramatically reduces their adaptive capacity.